 But a more beautiful sight for me anyway, is the view of the tree crowns of the tropical forest on the lower slopes below.
 It used to be that you could observe many large, beautiful Seraya (Shorea curtisii) trees in the forest canopy below, but unfortunately, many of them have already died since I first stepped foot on that tower 17 years ago.
 It is still a nice view as long as you don’t look in the north-western direction, what with all the wholesale clearance and logging from that side.

 Accommodation is limited and many of the facilities are already defunct and dilapidated due to lack of maintenance (despite growing numbers of visitors, according to the official website).
-But all that can be forgiven if you are visiting for the “nature experience”.
+But all that can be forgiven IF you are just visiting for the “semi-wild nature experience”.
 It is one of those few places where you can still experience an authentic rainforest experience which is just a stone’s throw away from the hustle and bustle of the city.

 The official website of the park is located HERE.